Everything, Everything (film): Music

-Release
+Release and reception

 Everything, Everything was released on May 19, 2017, by Warner Bros.
 Pictures and Metro-Goldwyn-Mayer Pictures.
 It was originally scheduled for August 18, 2017, but was moved up to its May date.

 Box office

 Everything, Everything grossed $34.1 million in the United States and Canada and $27.5 million in other countries, for a worldwide total of $61.6 million, against a production budget of $10 million.

 In North America, the film was released alongside Alien: Covenant and Diary of a Wimpy Kid: The Long Haul, and was projected to gross $10–12 million from 2,801 theaters during its opening weekend.
 It made $525,000 from Thursday night previews and $4.7 million on its first day.
 It went on to open to $11.7 million, finishing 3rd at the box office.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 45% based on 121 reviews, with an average rating of 5.30/10.
 The website's critical consensus reads, "Everything, Everything should tug young adult heartstrings fairly effectively, but may not be quite engrossing enough to woo less melodramatically inclined viewers."
 On Metacritic, the film has a score of 52 out of 100, based on 26 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 The Immune Deficiency Foundation criticized the film as "erroneously misrepresenting [SCID] through worn stereotypes and misinformation," singling out in particular the film's use of Munchhausen-by-proxy as damaging to patients who actually have SCID.